 The term starch refers to a carbohydrate that works as an energy reserve in most vegetables.
 It is a polysaccharide: a carbohydrate that is made up of an extensive chain of monosaccharides.
 The monosaccharides, meanwhile, are polyols that have an extra ketone or aldehyde group.

-As shown on Digopaul, starch is considered a macromolecule since it is a large molecule.
+Starch is considered a macromolecule since it is a large molecule.
 In this case, it consists of amylopectin and amylase.
 Cereal starch also includes a reduced amount of fat.

 Starch grains vary in shape and size.
 They are not soluble in cold water, but when the temperature increases, gelatinization occurs and thus hydrates.